matt-belisle/Econ-101-Course-Notes/Chapter 11.md

 #### Equilibrium and Efficiency

 Resources are used efficiently when marginal social benefit equals marginal social cost.
-Competitive equilibrium achieves this efficient outcome because, with no externalities, price queals marginal social benefit for consumers, and price equals marginal social cost for producers.
+Competitive equilibrium achieves this efficient outcome because, with no externalities, price equals marginal social benefit for consumers, and price equals marginal social cost for producers.